First, the usual explanatory note:

 Sometimes the mediocrity of new CD releases completely overwhelms me, while at other times I

 marvel at the creativity and brilliance.
-There are fourteen favorites this year.
+There are a dozen favorites this year.
 It boiled down to

 being exceptionally discriminating or a list of 30.
 I probably could have halved these or doubled

 the number yet again.
-There was ample good music, but only these fourteen grabbed me at the moment
+There was ample good music, but only these twelve grabbed me at the moment

 I assembled the "favorites" program.
 While I thought about these choices long and hard for several

 weeks, if not most of the year, had I made the list a day earlier or a day later it might have been

 slightly different.
 In fact, I went back and forth with several recordings.